storj/docs/app/dcs/third-party-tools/acronis/page.md

 ## Create a Storj Account

-To begin, you will need to create a Storj account.&#x20;
+To begin, you will need to create a Storj account.

 Navigate to <https://us1.storj.io/signup?partner=acronis> to sign up, or log in <https://storj.io/login> if you already have an account.